M-Huzefa/Form-Validation/README.md

 # JS-Assignmnet
-Form Validation Assignment using JS at CureMD
+Form Validation Assignment using JS at CMD